-In 1972 I decided to get a classical art education so I went to Vienna, Austria, where I attended the Art Academy.
-In Vienna I came into contact with Viennese Actionism and specifically the Material Actions where paint is used as material.
+In 1972 I hoped to get a classical art education so I went to Vienna, Austria, where I attended the Art Academy.
+In Vienna I came into contact with Viennese Actionism and the Material Actions where paint is used as material.
 I was inspired to discover the energy of the paint and the concept of direct self-expression through the material paint.

-At the same time I also studied figure drawing practicing the expressive lines I saw in the drawings of Gustav Klimt and Egon Schiele.
-I became aware of the importance of the figure in painting .
-The figure allows the viewer to identify directly.
+At this same time I also studied figure drawing practicing the expressive lines I saw in the drawings of Gustav Klimt and Egon Schiele.
+I became aware of the importance of the figure in painting, the creating of a compelling figurative situation.

-The problem in painting was to reconcile the wild energy of abstract painting with the suggestive representation of figurative painting.
+The problem in painting as I perceived it was to reconcile the wild energy of abstract painting with the suggestive representation of figurative painting.
 I knew I had found my calling – to allow the paint total freedom while still representing a figurative situation.

 My life became a quest for the perfect painting where the abstract energy of the paint would be at its height and the representation of the figure at its most defined.

 I completed my “Silhouttes” series in 1990, figures approximated by throwing dark paint at the white surface.